Unity-Technologies/com.unity.multiplayer.docs/docs/basics/ownership.md

 ![Distributed authority new client](/img/distributed-authority-new-client.jpg)

-### Ownership permission settings
+### Ownership permission settings (distributed authority only)

-The following ownership permission settings, defined by `NetworkObject.OwnershipStatus`, are only available when running in distributed authority mode:
+The following ownership permission settings, defined by `NetworkObject.OwnershipStatus`, only take effect when using a distributed authority network topology:

 * `None`: Ownership of this NetworkObject is considered static and can't be redistributed, requested, or transferred (a Player would have this, for example).
 * `Distributable`: Ownership of this NetworkObject is automatically redistributed when a client joins or leaves, as long as ownership is not locked or a request is pending.